Mortgage Loan With Bad Credit And Outstanding Collections

 - FHA Requires a 580 credit score for 3.5% down payment home purchase loans

 - Borrowers can qualify for FHA Loans with credit scores under 580 FICO but need 10% down payment

-- There are mortgage lenders that require minimum credit scores of 620 to 640
+- There are lenders that require minimum credit scores of 620 to 640

-- Lenders who require higher credit score requirements than the 580 FICO required by FHA are lenders who have lender overlays
+- Lenders who require higher credit score requirements than the 580 FICO required by HUD are lenders who have overlays

-- Overlays are additional mortgage guidelines that is above and beyond those of HUD that is set by individual lenders
+- Overlays are additional mortgage guidelines that is above and beyond those of HUD and/or agency guidelines that is set by individual lenders

 - FHA is the best loan program for home buyers needing mortgage with bad credit